zerkz/mcp/DEVELOPING.md

 Confidence tests are defined in YAML files located in `test/confidence/`.
 Each test file specifies:

 - **Models**: Which LLM models to test against.
-See LLMGateway documentation for [available models](https://git.soma.salesforce.com/pages/tech-enablement/einstein/docs/gateway/models-and-providers/).
+See the Agentforce Developer Guide for [available models](https://developer.salesforce.com/docs/einstein/genai/guide/supported-models.html).
 - **Initial Context**: Background information provided to the model
 - **Test Cases**: Natural language utterances with expected tool invocations and confidence thresholds